-Tiger Optics introduced the world's first commercial CRDS analyzer in 2001.
-Today, our instruments monitor thousands of critical points for industrial and scientific applications.
+TIGER OPTICS introduced the world's first commercial Cavity Ring-Down Spectroscopy (CRDS) analyzer in 2001.
+Today, these instruments monitor thousands of critical points for industrial and scientific applications.
 They also serve the world's national metrology institutes, where they function as transfer standards for the qualification of calibration and zero gases.